-- 23.3.
-Leases that the Community Association grants under this by-law 23 may include such terms as the Community Association determines, including terms about: - (a) payments under the lease; - (b) the term of the lease; - (c) the permitted use of the leased area; - (d) the security of the leased area; - (e) the maximum number of persons allowed in the leased area; - (f) insurances the lessee must effect; and - (g) cleaning and Maintaining the leased area. - It is possible a lease will be granted under this by-law 23 during the initial period. - 23.5.
-If section 24 of the Management Act applies to a lease granted under this by-law 23, the effect of that lease is disclosed in this by-law 23 for the purposes of that section. - The Community Association may exercise its power under this by-law 23 by Ordinary Resolution.
+- (c) the permitted use of the leased area; - (d) the security of the leased area; - (e) the maximum number of persons allowed in the leased area; - (f) insurances the lessee must effect, and - (g) cleaning and Maintaining the leased area. - 23.4 It is possible a lease will be granted under this by-law 23 during the initial period. - 23.5 If section 24 of the Management Act applies to a lease granted under this by-law 23, the effect of that lease is disclosed in this by-law 23 for the purposes of that section. - 23.6 The Community Association may exercise its power under this by-law 23 by Ordinary Resolution or as required by the Community Schemes Legislation.